mardiros/blacksmith/docs/source/user/register_routes.rst

 The first things to do is to create models that represent every routes.

-To represent a request parameter, the base class :class:`blacksmith.Request` has to be overridden, with special fields :class:`blacksmith.HeaderField', :class:`PathInfoField', :class:`PostBodyField` or :class:`QueryStringField`.
+To represent a request parameter, the base class :class:`blacksmith.Request` has to be overridden, with special fields :class:`blacksmith.HeaderField`, :class:`blacksmith.PathInfoField`, :class:`blacksmith.PostBodyField` or :class:`blacksmith.QueryStringField`.

 For instance: